mongodb-partners/maap-framework/README.md

 Data loaders play a significant role in how data is ingested into the system.
 The framework supports multiple types of data loaders (e.g., WebLoader, PdfLoader, SitemapLoader, DocxLoader, ConfluenceLoader), each tailored to handle specific data sources like web pages, PDF files, sitemaps, DOCX documents, and Confluence spaces.
 These loaders are configured with parameters such as source paths and chunking details, and then added to a data loaders array for processing.

 After configuring the application, the user is guided through the process of ingesting data, running the server, and starting the UI client application.
-The UI client application runs locally, allowing users to interact with the chatbot through a web interface.
+The UI client application runs locally, allowing users to interact with the application through a web interface.

-This documentation provides a clear and detailed roadmap for developers to set up and customize their RAG applications using the MongoDB MAAP Chatbot Framework, emphasizing flexibility and ease of use through configuration.
+This documentation provides a clear and detailed roadmap for developers to set up and customize their RAG applications using the MongoDB MAAP Framework, emphasizing flexibility and ease of use through configuration.

 - Setup and Running Demo Video: https://www.youtube.com/watch?v=-r824BdVZt0

-- Internal Chatbot Demo Video: https://drive.google.com/file/d/14gcuJLT2BXhQcS-LpjBqvrSY234x7PK9/view?usp=sharing
+## Steps to run the application

+### Installation

 ## Steps to run the application